New York City has become the epicenter of the novel coronavirus (COVID-19), which has sickened thousands of city residents and killed hundreds.

 - Not suspend benefits for those who can't attend an independent medical examination appointment for reasons related to COVID-19.

-Our firm has several offices in the five Boroughs of NYC and across New York State.
+Our firm has several offices in NYC and across New York State.
 Contact us online to schedule your free consultation with one of our attorneys.